 | Raw/Salads | Fair - texture can be tough | Excellent - crisp and refreshing | Zucchini |

-| Sautéing | Very good - quick and flavorful (4 min) | Excellent - versatile and reliable (6 min) | Tie |
+| Sauteing | Very good - quick and flavorful (4 min) | Excellent - versatile and reliable (6 min) | Tie |

 Nutritional Differences

 Both vegetables are low-calorie, nutritious options, but they have slightly different nutritional profiles.
+For a complete nutritional comparison, see our in-depth guide.

 Luffa Nutrition (per 100g)